Discover the home of Japanese historic villages

 Don’t want to deal with the fuss of working out the details of transportation?
 You can book a day tour from Nagoya for a hassle-free visit!
 Many of these tours cover lunch, roundtrip transportation, as well as a professional and friendly tour guide.
 Simply search for Shirakawa-go day tours on Klook to find one that fits your traveling needs.

 Shirakawa-go like many places in Japan has four distinct seasons, especially due to its high altitude.
 Many like to visit during winter because you can witness thick blankets of white snow covering the town.
 It’s almost like a magical snowy wonderland!

-However, whichever season you visit, Shirakawa-go is still abundant with beauty!
+However, Shirakawa-go is still abundant with beauty whichever season you choose to visit!
 Come springtime, it’s a pastel dream of sakura blooms.
 Then, sunny days of the summer season in Shirakawa-go is complemented by the surrounding lush landscapes.
 Of course, autumn will see the town covered with fiery brown and red leaves.